VGajdosova/GaCD_Course_Project/CodeBook.md

 *********************************************************************************************************************
 ## GETTING THE DATA

-Downloading of data from the source and unzipping it in the project folder (./project).
+Downloading of data from the source to the project folder (./project).
 Unzipping of the data into the project subfolder UCI HAR Dataset

 ## READING OF DATA FROM THE PARTICULAR FILES